RyterINC/discord-bot/README.md

 # Python bot for discord

-This is a custom discord bot built mainly for the `!Auh` discord server.
+This is a custom discord bot built mainly for the `No Commitment` discord server.

 This bot is dockerized, and will easily run on a t2.nano which allows for a cheap run cost.